 - If the arrangement is a gestational surrogacy arrangement (ie. where the surrogate conceives with an embryo created with an egg from the Intended Mother or a donor) then the parties must seek approval from the Patient Review Panel prior to treatment.

-- Traditional Surrogacy arrangements (where the surrogate conceives with her own egg) are legal, but cannot be facilitated by an IVF Clinic.
+- Traditional Surrogacy arrangements (where the surrogate conceives with her own egg) are legal, but cannot be facilitated by an IVF Clinic in Victoria.
 This means the conception occurs via home insemination.
 Many clinics will declare that traditional surrogacy is illegal, which is not true.
+In other states, there are no legal restrictions on traditional surrogacy.

 - The treatment – specifically the embryo transfer – must take place in a Victorian registered ART provider.
 If the embryo transfer occurs outside Victoria, the intended parents may not be able to obtain a Parentage Order after the baby is born.